usnistgov/FIPS201/_FIPS201/system.md

 For physical access, the PIN is typically entered using a PIN pad device; a keyboard is generally used for

 logical access.
-The input of a PIN provides a “something you know”^17 authentication factor that activates^18 the PIV Card and enables access to other credentials resident on the card that provide additional factors of authentication.
+The input of a PIN provides a “something you know”[^somethingyou] authentication factor that activates[^oncardbiometric] the PIV Card and enables access to other credentials resident on the card that provide additional factors of authentication.
 A cryptographic key and certificate, for example, provides an additional authentication factor of “something you have” (i.e., the card) through PKI-based authentication.